Is Squash Poisonous?

 - Sun Exposure: Full sun

-- When it's in Trouble: Stunted growth, curling leaves, small and discolored fruit
+- Signs of a Problem: Stunted growth, curling leaves, small and discolored fruit

-- When it's Thriving: Long and viney stalks producing large green leaves
+- Signs of a Healthy Plant: Long and vining stalks producing large green leaves

 Starting Pattypan Squash From Seed